 CAPA is presently focused on a number of key concerns facing the airline industry – and the millions who depend on it every day.
 In the post-9/11 world, aviation/airport security has become a critical aspect of national defense; and is a critical component of the Department of Homeland Security’s National Infrastructure Protection Plan.
 CAPA advocates a number of upgrades that include:

-INTELLIGENCE SHARING: CAPA will continue to advocate for direct connectivity between crewmembers and the regulators for threat intelligence sharing.
-While we believe the regulators share information competently with the regulated parties (air carriers), often the carriers do not adequately disseminate important security information to flight crews.
-The regulators must embrace the Associations as an equal, trusted partner and provide timely security information directly to ensure the most efficient transfer of data to those who need it the most.
+INTELLIGENCE SHARING: CAPA will continue to advocate for direct connectivity between crewmembers and regulators for threat intelligence sharing.
+While we believe the regulators share information competently with the regulated parties (air carriers), often, the carriers do not adequately disseminate important security information to flight crews.
+The regulators must embrace the Associations as equal, trusted partners and provide timely security information directly to ensure the most efficient transfer of data to those who need it the most.
 CAPA believes the potential exists for a nationwide database for security incidents, much like safety incidents, to ensure that quality security information is able to transfer without the limitation of individual airline office restrictions.

 FFDO PROGRAM IMPROVEMENTS: CAPA is a strong supporter and subject matter expert for TSA’s Federal Flight Deck Officer Program.
 We will continue to work legislatively and with the regulators to ensure adequate program funding to complete program initiatives such as moving initial training to the FAMS Training Center, expanding Atlanta’s recurrent training site, opening a recurrent training site on the west coast, advanced training opportunities such as the “Senior FFDO” program and the adoption of an “FFDO Roadmap.”